nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   * Pros:
     * Provides users flexibility in the format of their remarks.
     * Remarks are not restricted to a single line or continuous paragraph.
+    * Allows the future implementation of enhanced formatting, like using Markdown.
   * Cons:
-    * More complicated to implement as the format of the remarks have to be saved and loaded into `VersionedAddressBook` without any formatting erros.
+    * More complicated to implement as the format of the remarks have to be saved and loaded into `VersionedAddressBook` without any formatting errors.
+    * Have to make sure the user does not enter any state-changing commands like `add` and even `find`/`list`.
+* **Alternative 3: ** Adding remark through an in-window text box
+  * Pros:
+    * Has the same level of flexibility as Alternative 2.
+    * No need for a pop up text window, which could be beneficial for cross-platform support.
+  * Cons:
+    * Less intuitive for the user as the user could try to input more commands into the application while editing remarks, which would cause bugs due to the 2-step nature of the command.

 **Aspect: Remark display**
 * **Alternative 1: (Current implementation)** Preview the first line (truncated) of a student's remarks under all the other attributes